 - Just because you signed a contract does not mean you are completely confined to the terms.
 There are various legal defenses available to help you in breaching the contract

-- Understand your position of power as a tenant
+- Understand your position of power as an occupant

-- Most rental property companies have not ever filed a lawsuit against a non-paying student tenant
+- Most rental property companies have not ever filed a lawsuit against a non-paying student occupant

 These are definitely some important points to consider.
 Additionally, Talkov Law has written various blog posts on the topic like 12 tricks to tricks to terminate a student lease and a free template for a lease termination letter.
 These are free resources for college students to help leverage against a difficult situation.
 Scott was also quoted in The Press-Enterprise article on the same topic.